msteveb/tmake/README.md

 Cross Compiling
 ---------------
-Currently tmake has poor support for intermixing host and target build "entities".
+Currently tmake has limited support for intermixing host and target build "entities".
 For example, if a complex generator application needs to be built on the host which involved multiple libraries, and the use of autoconf/autosetup, this can't be done.